James-Thorson-NOAA/VAST/README.md

 User resources for learning about VAST
 =============
-There are ten main resources for learning about VAST:
+There are eleven main resources for learning about VAST:

 *  *Model structure*:  Please see the [User Manual](https://github.com/James-Thorson/VAST/blob/master/manual/VAST_model_structure.pdf) for a document listing model equations and relating them to the input/output used in R.
 *  *Change documentation*:  Please see [NEWS](https://github.com/James-Thorson/VAST/blob/master/manual/NEWS.pdf) for a document listing major changes in each numbered release; this is useful to track development changes (interface improvements, bug fixes, issues regarding dependencies, etc.) over time.